lisk-builders/lisk-network-stats/README.md

 - [ ] Fix average block time
 - [ ] Fix average propagation time
 - [ ] Fix uptime
+Most likely those issues has been made in [lisk-network-reporter](https://github.com/karek314/lisk-network-reporter).

 ## Credits
 Thanks to [cuberdo](https://github.com/cubedro/) and his [eth-netstats](https://github.com/cubedro/eth-netstats).
 This software has been created on the top of his work.